 Dental bridges, on the other hand, are very similar to dental implants in terms of some benefits.
 They are fixed, allow you to eat most of your favorite foods, and look highly attractive.
 But they don’t support your jawbone, either, and they can be a little harder to clean.
 Although dental bridges may be less expensive initially, dental implants are actually less expensive in the long run because they tend to last longer.

 The only alternative to dental implants that is better in cost and offers equivalent benefits is saving your natural tooth with a root canal.
 A root canal can be less expensive than a dental implant.
 A tooth with a root canal can last as long as or longer than a dental implant.
-However, not everyone is a good candidate for a root canal.
+However, only some are good candidates for a root canal.

-If you want to learn what is the most cost-effective tooth replacement option in Orange County, please book an appointment at Rice Dentistry in Irvine.
+If you want to learn what is the most cost-effective tooth replacement option, please book an appointment at Rice Dentistry by calling our Irvine implant dentists at (949) 551-5902.
+We will be happy to help you consider all of your tooth replacement options.